Employee Value Proposition

 - Employee Value Proposition and Employer Branding Go Hand-in-Hand, SHRM

-- Recruiters, Have You Created an Employment Value Proposition?
+- Small Business Hiring Teams: Have You Created an Employment Value Proposition?